ingrihn/code-review/README.md

 ### Overview of All Inline Comments
 All inline comments are conveniently listed in one place for easier management.
 They are sorted by file and in descending priority order.

-1. Either click on an inline comment or add new one to show the panel on the right.
+1. Either click on an inline comment or add a new one to show the panel on the right.
-2. Click on _Show all inline comments_ button (red circle).
+2. Click on the _Show all inline comments_ button (red circle).
 <img width="1143" alt="reviewify_show_all_inline_comments" src="https://github.com/ingrihn/code-review/assets/54809082/57ef28d7-ed26-422e-b4e0-4cdd50b75b05">

 3. A new tab will open at the bottom of the page.
-Click on one of the entries to open all of the comments fo that file.
+Click on one of the file names to open all of the comments for that file.
 <img width="1115" alt="reviewify_overview_inline_comments" src="https://github.com/ingrihn/code-review/assets/54809082/b48f9d95-5802-41a4-bb01-b8b25c6e0454">

-4. Click on one of the comments to show it in the panel.
+4. Click on a comment to navigate to its location in the code and display it in the panel.
 Make changes if desired.

 ## General Comments
 To address issues that touch upon several files and themes, users can add general comments based on rubrics defined by instructors.
 Ensure that the `rubrics.json` is at the root level so that the extension can automatically display them.